nmondal/cowj/README.md

 https://sparkjava.com/documentation#response

+See the document  "A Guide to COWJ Scripting" found here - [Scripting](manuals/scripting.md)

 ### Filters

 These are how one can have before and after callback before and after any route pattern gets hit.

-This are forward proxying requests.
-At the same time - we can have before and after filters employed in them to make COWJ a fully working forward proxy like SQUID.
+A `before` filter gets hit before hitting the actual route, while an `after` filter gets hit after returning from the route, so one can modify the response if need be.

+Classic example of `before` filter is for `auth` while `after` filter can be used to modify response type  by adding response headers.

 ### Data Sources